Hotel California 2020 Tour

-The Hotel California 2020 Tour (also known as the Hotel California 2021 Tour and Hotel California 2022 Tour) is a concert tour by American rock band Eagles commemorating their 1976 album, Hotel California.
+The Hotel California 2020 Tour (also known as the Hotel California 2021 Tour and Hotel California 2022 Tour and Hotel California 2023 Tour) was a concert tour by American rock band Eagles commemorating their 1976 album, Hotel California.
 The tour began on 7 February 2020, in Atlanta, at the State Farm Arena, after three Las Vegas concerts in September 2019 received rave reviews and more dates were announced.